bartlomiejj/BankAccount/README.md

 ## RUN APP

+mvn clean install -DskipTests

 docker-compose build

 docker-compose up

 ## TODO
-1. Fix scale
-2. Exception handler
+1. Exception handler
-3. Custom exceptions
+2. Custom exceptions
-4. Introduce bid/ask rate, instead of mid
+3. Introduce bid/ask rate, instead of mid
-5. Test coverage
+4. Test coverage
-6. Refactor exchange service to base on DTO, instead of entities
+5. Refactor exchange service to base on DTO, instead of entities
-7. Enable validators
+6. Enable validators
-8. Introduce exchange type where the user can decide to, e.g., buy 1 USD or sell 10 PLN for USD.
+7. Introduce exchange type where the user can decide to, e.g., buy 1 USD or sell 10 PLN for USD.
-9. Format readme
+8. Format readme

 ## Services:

 ### 1. Currency Rate Provider - /api/currency

 - **PUT /refresh** - Downloads currencies from NBP and saves in the DB.
-Refresh on every application startup either.
+- Refresh meant to be scheduled by an external application.

   Example curl:
    ```bash